- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these recommended practices, you can minimize the risk of complete data loss and improve your chances of recovering your data in the event of a disaster.

-Although NAS VS-8248 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-8248 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -